Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Passing the bar exam is no simple feat, especially the first time around.
 The passage rate for the bar exam varies from state to state, and depends on a large variety of factors, such as the population of law students and the number of law schools in each state.
 Nonetheless, to put it simply, passage rates are low.
 As such, many students wonder how many times they can take the bar exam.
 We will address that is in this detailed guide.

 Studying For The Bar?
-Top-Rated Bar Course $100 OFF
+10% OFF Quimbee Bar Review

 Can You Take the Bar Exam Multiple Times?